 The best trackpads support multi-touch gestures, with input from up to five fingers, and customisable shortcuts to save you time and effort on common tasks.
 And the great news is there's a number of quality options around when it comes to these convenient, ergonomic mouse alternatives.

 Trackpads are very affordable too, and working with one is just like using a phone, tablet or touchscreen laptop, so you'll pick it up in no time.
 If you're looking for a pointing device that'll be kinder to your hands, we've picked out the very best options around.
+Want an inbuilt trackpad?
+Check out our round up of the best laptops for graphic design.

 The Apple Magic Trackpad 2 is the gold standard in trackpads, and one of very few that support macOS.
 It features a lower profile than Apple's first iteration, keeping your hand in a natural, flat position while your tap and slide across its smooth glass surface.